 A typical hardware environment for iRMX 86 applications includes several master boards, which contend for control of the MULTIBUS interface.
 In order to prevent conflict, it is necessary (even if you have only one master board) to assign a bus contention priority to each master board in your system.
-The possible master boards in an iRMX 86 environment are the iSBC 86/12A, 204, 206 channel, 215A, 215B, and 254 boards.
+The possible master boards in an iRMX 86 environment are the iSBC 86/12A, 204, 206 channel, 208, 215A, 215B, 220, and 254 boards.
 Two priority schemes are available: serial, which supports up to three bus masters; and parallel, which supports an unlimited number of bus masters but is more difficult to implement.

-The following paragraphs assume the use of an iSBC 604 Cardcage/Backplane, optionally with an iSBC 614 Expansion Cardcage/Backplane.
+The following paragraphs assume the use of an iSBC 604 Cardcage/-Backplane, optionally with an iSBC 614 Expansion Cardcage/Backplane.
+These cardcage/backplanes are used in the iSBC 655, iSBC 660, and ICS 80 chassis.
 In the serial priority scheme, the top slot (J2) of the cardcage has the highest priority, and the rest of the slots have progressively lower priorities, with slot J5's priority being the lowest.
 To implement the serial priority scheme, ground the BPRN/ signal of the highest priority bus master by jumpering between posts B and N on an iSBC 604 Cardcage/Backplane or between posts B and L on an iSBC 614 Expansion Cardcage/Backplane.
-If you need to leave a slot empty, jumper the priority signal around the slot, as described in the iSBC 86/12A Single Board Computer Hardware Reference Manual.
+If you need to leave a slot empty, jumper the priority signal around the slot, as described in the iSBC 86/12A SINGLE BOARD COMPUTER HARDWARE REFERENCE MANUAL.